 Foreign language programmes often focus on children in schools but if you are one of the tens of thousands of adults learning a foreign language, come along to this session presented by Swedish Skype teachers and authors, Dr Anneli Haake and Daniel Lind.
 With over 10 years experience of teaching languages to adults, they will discuss the challenges adults face when learning a new language, discuss how to stay motivated as adult learners, how to set realistic goals and find the joy in learning as a mature language student.

 Whilst English appears increasingly to be a global lingua franca, young native speakers of English are wrong to be complacent.
 They are competing in a global labour market where the advantage of speaking English will diminish as foreigners become ever more fluent in English.
 The best way of selling to others is to speak their language.
 And knowledge of foreign languages is a prerequisite for a deep understanding of other parts of the world.
-Presenting the arguments concisely will be speaker of 5 languages John Swales, a Cambridge languages graduate and official of the EU Commission for over 35 years, who heads up interpreting of the English Language at the European Commission.
+Presenting the arguments concisely will be speaker of 5 languages Kunteel Barua, a Stirling University languages graduate, official of the EU Commission and senior expert member of the team involved in the interpreting of the English Language, training and recruitment of both EU and non EU language interpreters, cooperation with universities, and outreach activities at the European Commission.
+NB.
+Speaker change

 Displays of traditional dances from Iran including classical, modern, character, mime, Bandari folk dance, Kurdish folk dance, chub bazi, Mazandarani folk dance and lezgi, brought to you by professional solo performer Ziba Tabrizi, who has performed at the British Museum, the Victoria and Albert Museum, the Courtauld Gallery, Ely Cathedral, Leighton House Museum, Asia House and appeared on Voice of America, BBC Persia and Manoto TV.